yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 Depending on your business, you may find you need to scale for a variety of reasons:

 - Growing user base.
 Your application becomes popular, users love your app, and the user base is growing.
 Or you might need high throughput right from the get go, and need to add capacity quickly.
 - Seasonal traffic.
 Occasionally, you have to handle a lot more transactions per second than usual.
 Black Friday and Cyber Monday retail traffic, or streaming for special events like the Superbowl or World Cup, for example.
-Yugabyte can handle 10k requests/sec/node with ease, and is tested for 1 million [reads](./scaling-reads/) and [writes](./scaling-writes/).
 - Growing datasets.
 For example, you have an IoT app or an audit database that keeps growing rapidly on a daily basis.
-YugabyteDB has customers with ~600TB of data.
 These systems have to handle high volume of writes on a regular basis.
 - Change in business priorities.
 Scaling needs are often unpredictable.
 To take one example, retail priorities shifted radically when Covid entered the picture.
 With a database that can scale, you can pivot quickly when the business environment shifts.
 - New geographies.
 Your user base grows more geographically diverse, expanding to new regions, and you need to add to your presence globally by adding more data centers in different continents.

-Given this fluctuating reality and always-on expectations of users, being able to scale seamlessly is as important as being able to scale.
+Given this fluctuating reality and the always-on expectations of users, being able to scale seamlessly is as important as being able to scale.
 Scaling needs to be:

 - Easy.
 Scaling should be operationally simple to do.
 - Elastic.
 You should be able to scale up and down as needed.